At 15 weeks your baby is able to form a fist. Hair begins to grow and eyebrows start to appear.

-While week 15 pregnancy symptoms vary from mom to mom, you will experience some weight gain at this point.
-On average, up to 5 pounds are gained by now.
+While week 15 pregnancy symptoms vary from mum to mum, you will experience some weight gain at this point.

 Depending on your age and medical history, your doctor may suggest you undergo prenatal testing.
-The two most common tests are the maternal serum screening test and amniocentesis, both of which can be performed between a 15 weeks pregnancy and week 20.
+The two most common tests are the maternal serum screening test and amniocentesis, both of which can be performed between this week and week 20.

-It is important to be aware of the possible risks of an amniocentesis in a 15 weeks pregnancy or beyond.
-Consult your midwife or doctor to learn more about amniocentesis.
+It’s important to be aware of the possible risks of an amniocentesis by consulting your midwife or doctor for more information.